 This is a beautiful book.
-It is well written and the art, by golden age great Dan Berry, is at the top of professional standards.
+It is well written and the art is at the top of professional standards.
 There were 250,000 copies printed and another 125,000 in Spanish.
 They were used as teaching tools during the civil rights movement, and not many have survived.
-As of 2002 they were not noted in Overstreet.
-A net search turned up a couple in archives, friends have verified a couple of other copies, and there are doubtlessly a few more copies of this scarce book.
-Even rarer is the Spanish version, below
+Freedom Marchers were told to memorize the book and destroy it.
+The importance of the book has been attested to by John Lewis, who’s graphic novel March is the story of his own involvement with Dr King and the civil rights movement.

 All text copyright tom christopher